iamsks27/reactive-spring-boot/README.md

 # reactive-spring-boot
-A small demo with reactive spring boot
+A small demo with reactive spring boot and embedded mongo